juxhouse/bela-resources/Concepts.md

 Architecture is simply a collection of ECDs.

+## Elements

+Software elements are the nouns that compose software structure: projects, classes, methods, etc.

+#### Element Type

+Each Element has a type, shown in [brackets].

+Element type examples: domain, system, project, service, component, namespace, package, interface, classe, function, method, field, database, bucket, table, data-set, endpoint, topic, queue, etc.

+You can create your own element types.

+#### Modeled Elements

+**Modeled** Elements are manually created (modeled) in BELA and do not exist in your production artifacts.
+They are useful for modeling third-party systems and architecture plans for the future.

-#### Built vs Modeled
+#### Built Elements

-**Built** architecture or **built** ECDs refer to ECDs that actually exist in your production environments.
+**Built** elements refer to elements that actually exist in your production environments.
 They are imported to BELA and cannot be deleted or altered (only augmented) by any user.
 See "Sources" below.

-**Modeled** architecture or **modeled** ECDs refer to ECDs that have been manually created in BELA and do not exist in your production environments.

 > [!TIP]
 > You can use the `Diagram Legend` tool from BELA's main menu to see the colors in which different ECDs are diplayed.

-## Elements

-Software elements are the nouns in your architecture: projects, classes, methods, etc.

-#### Element Type

-Element type examples: domain, system, project, service, component, namespace, package, interface, classe, function, method, field, database, bucket, table, data-set, endpoint, topic, queue, etc.

-You can create your own element types.

-#### Element Path
+#### Built Element Path

 Every **built** element is identified by a `path` made up of slash-separated `segments`.